ddragosd-demo-org/openwhisk-alexa-demo/README.md

 In this exercise we will configure Alexa to Respond back with "Hello" followed by your name after the skill is launched.

 ### Step 1
 Using the browser open exercises/exercise-1/alexa-skill.js in your github fork and click the pencil icon to edit it.
+If you are using the CLI open this file in a text editor.

 ### Step 2
 Add code to handle new sessions requests.
 A LaunchRequest is an object that represents that a user made a request to an Alexa skill, but did not provide a specific intent.